ripples of white sand with one plant on the right hand side

 Note: Walking to the end of the boardwalk and back to your car is 0.4 miles so it is a quick and easy stop.

-7. Go Sledding
+7. Go Sledding On White Sand Dunes

-Whether you are a kid or an adult sledding down the sand dunes is very fun!
 You can purchase sleds at the visitor center but you can bring your own or your hotel might offer sleds for use that their guests can check out.

 Make sure you have wax and wax your sled before you attempt sledding to make it more likely that you actually move!